 What are IRS Penalties for Late Filing and Payment of Federal Taxes

-People who make a late payment or refuse to pay their taxes would receive a late-payment penalty.
+People who make a late payment or refuse to pay their taxes will receive a late-payment penalty.
 On the other hand, if you do not submit your Form 1040 or W2 and other important tax documents requested by the IRS on time, you’ll receive a late-filing penalty.

 When is The Deadline for Tax Filing or Payments